Kanye West: 2007–2009: Graduation, 808s & Heartbreak, and VMAs incident

-West's third studio album, Graduation, garnered major publicity when its release date pitted West in a sales competition against rapper 50 Cent's Curtis.
-Upon their September 2007 releases, Graduation outsold Curtis by a large margin, debuting at number one on the U.S. Billboard 200 chart and selling 957,000 copies in its first week.
+West's third studio album, Graduation, was released in September 2007.
+The album debuted at number one on the U.S. Billboard 200 chart and selling 957,000 copies in its first week.
 Graduation continued the string of critical and commercial successes by West, and the album's lead single, "Stronger", garnered his third number-one hit.
 "Stronger", which samples French house duo Daft Punk, has been accredited to not only encouraging other hip-hop artists to incorporate house and electronica elements into their music, but also for playing a part in the revival of disco and electro-infused music in the late 2000s.
 His mother's death in November 2007 and the end of his engagement to Alexis Phifer profoundly affected West, who set off for his 2008 Glow in the Dark Tour shortly thereafter.

 Recorded mostly in Honolulu, Hawaii in three weeks, West announced his fourth album, 808s & Heartbreak, at the 2008 MTV Video Music Awards, where he performed its lead single, "Love Lockdown".
 Music audiences were taken aback by the uncharacteristic production style and the presence of Auto-Tune, which typified the pre-release response to the record.
 808s & Heartbreak was released by Island Def Jam in November 2008.
 Upon its release, the lead single "Love Lockdown" debuted at number three on the Billboard Hot 100, while follow-up single "Heartless" debuted at number four.
 While it was criticized prior to release, 808s & Heartbreak is considered to have had a significant effect on hip-hop music, encouraging other rappers to take more creative risks with their productions.

 While Taylor Swift was accepting her award for Best Female Video at the 2009 MTV Video Music Awards, West went on stage and grabbed the microphone from her to proclaim that Beyoncé deserved the award instead.
 He was subsequently removed from the remainder of the show for his actions.
 West was criticized by various celebrities for the outburst, and by President Barack Obama, who called West a "jackass".
 The incident sparked a large influx of Internet photo memes.
 West subsequently apologized, including personally to Swift.
 However, in a November 2010 interview, he seemed to recant his past apologies, describing the act at the 2009 awards show as "selfless".